March 02, 2019

 Promotional art of the main characters.

 To promote the toys, Hasbro commissioned the creation of an animated series that would air on the network they owned: The Hub.
 The show was developed by Nicole Dubuc, Brian Hohlfeld and Jeff Kline, who served as story editor, supervising producer and executive producer, respectively.
-Under no instruction from Hasbro, it was decided that since the show was going to air on the same network as the already-airing Transformers: Prime that the two shows should share a mythology.
-That connection carried over to the Prime sequel series, Robots in Disguise, that aired on Cartoon Network beginning in 2015 (not to be confused with the 2001 anime of the same name).
-As the toys and thus the show were meant for a younger audience, the setting and premise were devised to keep the show largely insulated from the larger conflict between Autobots and Decepticons.
+Under no instruction from Hasbro, it was decided that since the show was going to air on the same network as the already-airing Transformers: Prime, also co-produced by Darby Pop Productions, that the two shows should share a mythology in what was known as the Aligned Continuity of the franchise (a short-lived attempt to create a singular continuity for the brand by Hasbro).
+That connection carried over to the Prime sequel series, Robots in Disguise, that aired on Cartoon Network beginning in 2015 (not to be confused with the earlier anime of the same name).
+As the toys and thus the show were meant for a younger audience, the setting and premise were devised to keep the show insulated from the larger conflict between Autobots and Decepticons depicted in Prime, and to allow both shows to do their own thing.
 It was also decided to focus on the new bots introduced in the line, with some revisions made to their overall appearance and to their human friends.

 Blades, Boulder, Heatwave and Chase.